royaltm/redis-em-mutex/README.md

 ### ConditionVariable

-Redis::EM::Mutex may be used with EventMachine::Synchrony::Thread::ConditionVariable
+`Redis::EM::Mutex` may be used with `EventMachine::Synchrony::Thread::ConditionVariable`
-in place of EventMachine::Synchrony::Thread::Mutex.
+in place of `EventMachine::Synchrony::Thread::Mutex`.

 ```ruby
   mutex = Redis::EM::Mutex.new('resource')